-Our trainers have an average experience of 20 years in information security and a rooted background in working with government technology systems.
+Our consultants and trainers have an average experience of 20 years in information security and a rooted background in working with government technology systems.

 Lon J. Berman (CISSP, RDRP)

 Principal Consultant Lon J. Berman has more than 40 years’ experience in the information systems field.
 His areas of specialization include Information Security, Training, and System Development/Integration.
 Lon is a recognized authority in the area of information security risk management.
 Among his specific areas of expertise are Certification and Accreditation of federal government systems (RMF, DIACAP, FISMA, DCID), government security policies and guidelines, security assessment methodology, and information security training.
 He is noted for his abilities in multidisciplinary problem solving, technical and non-technical communication, and team leadership.

 Executive Director Technical Services

 Kathryn Daily has 11 years in the information systems industry been a consultant with BAI for 8 years.
 She has worked on several RMF projects with commercial, federal and Dept. Of Defense customers.
 She regularly contributes to RMF Today.
 Kathryn Studied at Radford University and graduated in 2006.
 She currently holds a CISSP and CAP and is currently working towards several other certifications.
 Her areas of specialization include Information Security and the Risk Management Framework.
 Kathryn lives in Radford, VA with her husband, 2 dogs, and 1 cat.

 Dr. Schall is a results-driven training professional specializing in Risk Management Framework (RMF).
 He brings a background in learning and development within a variety of industries including enterprise software, medical device and diagnostics (MD&D) as well as academia.
 He is a Certified Information Systems Security Professional (CISSP), (ISC)2 Authorized Instructor as well as a Registered DoD RMF Practitioner (RDRP).